webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 across pipelines using `layout: 'auto'`.
 Most of the examples on this site never use a bind group with multiple pipelines.
 We'll cover explicit layouts in [another article](webgpu-drawing-multiple-things.html).

-Next we need some data
+Next, we need some data

 ```js
   const input = new Float32Array([1, 3, 5]);